alphagov/govuk-frontend/CONTRIBUTING.md

 2. Run `nvm install` in the project directory (this will use [.nvmrc](./.nvmrc))

 ### Install npm dependencies
+We use [npm](https://docs.npmjs.com/getting-started/what-is-npm) to manage the dependencies in development.
 ```
 npm install
 ```